dschapman/dschapman-com/content/notes/Using TippyJS to implement link previews.md

 ## Credit

 - I looked at [[Ian Jones]]’s notes site and [[Aravind Balla]]’s notes site for some inspiration on how to pass more information.
-Aravind Balla’s notes site was particularly helpful since he was passing
+Aravind Balla’s notes site was particularly helpful since he was [passing additional values along with the link](https://github.com/dschapman/my-website/blob/bffe1f13295fcd07f9e48b64a082145ecbda80ca/src/%40aengusm/gatsby-theme-brain/components/BrainNote.js#L142) through the mdx components.
+This concept was key for my implementation.
 - I borrowed my Tooltip setup from [[Maggie Appleton]]’s website.